 The basic premise behind the hybrid technology is that instead of being powered solely by gasoline they use a combination of a gas engine and electric motors.
-This of course burns less fuel and is less harmful for the environment.
+This, of course, burns less fuel and is less harmful to the environment.
 The built-in computer system on a hybrid makes the decisions about which energy source to use at different times, based on maximizing efficiency while providing the same level of safety and comfort as conventional cars.

 As the car stores energy generated when you apply the brakes and reroute this back into the rechargeable batteries you don’t actually have to plug-in the car to recharge the electric motor.
 Those green charging stations you have no doubt seen at car parks and in city centres are for electric cars only…and we will leave the story of those for another day.